matb33/cordova-plugin-config-file-xsl/README.md

 Use XSLT in plugin.xml to transform common or platform-specific XML files.
 In particular, will permit you to go beyond what the built-in cordova config-file can do, such as editing and removing nodes, and working with attributes.

+Unfortunately, you will need to specify the dependency for `"libxslt": "0.6.3"` yourself in your app's package.json.
+There currently does not appear to be a mechanism for Cordova plugins to install npm dependencies (only other cordova plugins).

 Example usage:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>